6 reasons electric cars are better than gas cars in 2023

 |Location||Fuel price (per gallon)||12 gallon tank (305 mile range)||16 gallon tank (406 mile range)|

-By contrast, the average cost to charge a Tesla Model S is just $10.59 - a real incentive for EV ownership.
+By contrast, the average cost to charge an EV with a 60 kWh battery is is just $9.60 - a real incentive for EV ownership.

 While charging your EV will never be as fast as filling your tank at the gas station, there are many different options to recharge your EV which vary in speed and affordability.
 We’ll explore the main EV charging options below.